tonimelisma/mail/FIX2.md

 # **Melisma Mail - Remediation Plan, Phase 2 (FIX2.md)**

-Version: 1.1
+Version: 1.2
-Date: July 8, 2025
+Date: July 11, 2025
 Author: Gemini

 ## **1. Executive Summary**

 This document outlines the next phase of work required to bring the Melisma Mail application to a production-ready state.
 This phase focuses on finalizing the data model, implementing efficient background sync, and hardening the codebase with a restored test suite and continuous integration.

-A **critical build blocker** related to KSP in the `:core-db` module is currently preventing the project from compiling, and resolving it is the highest priority.

 The primary goals of this plan are:
-1.  **Resolve the Critical Build Blocker.**
-2.  **Finalize the Many-to-Many Data Model:** Complete the transition to a label-based (many-to-many) system for messages and folders.
+1.  **Finalize the Many-to-Many Data Model:** Complete the transition to a label-based (many-to-many) system for messages and folders.
-3.  **Implement Efficient Polling:** Replace the current inefficient polling mechanism with a lightweight, delta-based check for new mail.
+2.  **Implement Efficient Polling:** Replace the current inefficient polling mechanism with a lightweight, delta-based check for new mail.
-4.  **Complete Core Features:** Finalize the attachment-handling pipeline and resurrect the unit test suite.
+3.  **Complete Core Features:** Finalize the attachment-handling pipeline and resurrect the unit test suite.

 ---